abdullahainun/tenangdb/README.md

 # TenangDB

+🚧 **Under Development**

+This project is actively being developed.
+While core features are stable, expect:
+- Potential breaking changes in configuration and CLI
+- Some experimental features may not work as expected
+- Thorough testing recommended before production use

 🛡️ **Backup yang Bikin Tenang** - Secure MySQL backup with intelligent automation.

 *Zero-configuration backup system with smart confirmations and cloud integration.*